Project Manager Resume: Sample, Templates & Writing Guide

 Create Your Resume NowYou've just learned about a great job opportunity.
 Fantastic!

-I hate to break that to you, but It's time to get your ducks in a row.
+However, your old project manager resume has stayed in the backlog for a long time.
+It's time to get your ducks in a row.
 Without an up-to-date, professional, and attention-grabbing resume for a project manager, your chances of moving to the interview stage are nearing zero.

-It’s time to back to square one and get down to writing.
 Need a helping hand?
 Don’t worry, we will guide you through the process of writing a resume of project manager, just like you guide the stakeholders through project updates.

 This guide will show you: